Skip to main content

 Khash

-A traditional winter soup made from boiled cow's feet and stomach.
-It's typically eaten early in the morning and served with dried lavash, garlic, and vodka.
+A winter soup of boiled cow's feet and stomach, eaten early in the morning with dried lavash, garlic, and vodka alongside.

 Lavash